 To be a pro-Trampolinist is a lot harder though!

 Out of all the disciplines, Trampoline is the least similar to anything else and as a result, many clubs will have a recreational Trampoline program separate to gymnastics.
-Once you start out on a competitive team the hours will increase just like other disciplines.
+Once you start out on a competitive team the hours will increase just like in other disciplines.
 A top-level trampolinist will train 5 to 6 times a week and even at youth level 20 – 25 hours of training per week is normal.

 Competitions are performed either as an individual or synchronized with a partner.

 Pros: The allure of Olympic glory is attractive.
 Trampoline is great for spatial awareness and there is less demand on conditioning and flexibility compared to Artistic gymnastics.
 Be under no illusion though, this is still a tough discipline.